cwaldbieser/awsprocesscreds/README.rst

 * ``-e / --endpoint`` - Your SAML idp endpoint.
 * ``-u / --username`` - Your SAML username.
 * ``-p / --provider`` - The name of your SAML provider.
-Currently okta and adfs are supported.
+Currently okta, adfs, and shib are supported.
 * ``-a / --role-arn``- The role arn you wish to assume.
 Your SAML provider must be configured to give you access to this arn.